 It is very important to work with a company like Centrisys/CNP because we are the only company that understands both sludge treatment and nutrient recovery.
 Centrisys has over 30 years of sludge dewatering experience.
 We manufacture decanter centrifuges and sludge thickeners.
 In 2014, we partnered with CNP to add nutrient recovery to our portfolio and have dedicated project managers and engineers that understand the nutrient process.

-Today, we have five full-scale MagPrex systems installed throughout the USA and two more currently under construction.
+Today, we have five full-scale MagPrex systems installed throughout the USA and three more currently under construction.
 A majority of the MagPrex projects are paired with Centrisys dewatering centrifuges.
 Learn more about our current installations.